-Wanting love, affection, and companionship is only natural.
-However, for someone with a disorganized attachment style, close and intimate relationships may present many challenges.
+For someone with a disorganized attachment style, also sometimes known as disorganized disoriented attachment, close and intimate relationships may present many challenges.

-So, let’s begin.
-What is disorganized attachment?
+So, what is disorganized attachment?
 How can it affect your life?
 Most importantly, what can you do about it?

 Disorganized attachment is considered the most insecure attachment style.
-In fact, the styles of attachment can be broken down into four types:
+In fact, the styles of attachment, also known as disordered attachment, can be broken down into four types:

 For those with disorganized behavior, you attach fear to the same person from whom you seek love, comfort, and safety.

 Disorganized attachment in adults results in fear and uncertainty in intimate relationships.
 You may push away the person you love while at the same time, want their love and comfort.
 Understandably, it can be confusing for both you and your partner.

 Signs & Symptoms of Disorganized Attachment Style

 So, what does disorganized attachment style look like?
 How can you recognize it in yourself or your partner?